Action at La Hogue (1692): Third Action 24 May

 The boats, led by Rooke, and with two fireships in tow, entered the harbour on the flooding tide, despite gunfire from both the fort and the ships.
 Both fireships grounded in the shallows below the fort, and had to be burned without result, but a number of ships in the harbour were boarded and set alight, mostly transports, but also a 4th or 5th rate warship and a hulk.
 Several other of the transports were captured, and carried away when the boats retreated on the ebb, but most of the transports were too far up the harbour to be boarded, and escaped serious damage.

-Conclusion
+Aftermath

-This marked the end of the action, which had been a complete success for the allied fleet; 12 French ships of the line and a number of smaller ships had been destroyed, with minimal English casualties.
+This marked the end of the action, which had been a complete success for the allied fleet; 15 French ships of the line and a number of smaller ships had been destroyed, with minimal English and Dutch casualties.
 The action also dashed any hope that James or Louis might have had to mount an invasion that year.